Carly07/the_gin_shed/README.md

 ### Features Left to Implement

-* Social Account - Giving users the ability to register and login via their social media account, thus streamlining the process.
+* Social Account Login - Giving users the ability to register and login via their social media account, thus streamlining the process.
 Additionally this will enable store owners to track users activity which will assist with email marketing and advertising.

 * Favourites - This would give logged in users the ability to add their favourite products to a 'wish list' which they can view, edit and delete.